Black Mountain Employee Benefits (BMEB) Ltd Terms of Business Agreement

 Confidentiality and Data Protection

 Black Mountain Employee Benefits Ltd is registered with the Information Commissioners Office and we comply with the relevant Data Protection legislation.
 If you provide Black Mountain Employee Benefits Ltd with Personal Data of a third party, you should only do so if you are authorised to release such information by the data subject.
+You agree that any personal and sensitive personal information provided by you may be held by Black Mountain Employee Benefits Ltd, the insurers we approach to obtain terms and your insurer(s) in line with their own Privacy Policy.
+Black Mountain Employee Benefits Ltd complies fully with the requirements of the Data Protection Regulations.

 The information you provide is subject to the Privacy Notice of the firm, which has been provided to you together with this TOBA.
 You may request confirmation of the information we hold about you, to which we will respond within 30 days.
 You consent to us, or any company associated with us, processing your personal data in accordance with the Privacy Notice of the firm.